 During the spring, we should be eating foods that have upward energies, such as green, sprouting vegetables.
 But we also require foods to provide us with extra nutrients necessary for the increased amounts of activity that go along with spring season.
 Here, sweeter foods play a significant role.
 But be careful not to overdo it.
 Excess sweet can burden the body, making it inactive.

-According to Traditional Chinese Medicine theory, spring is the season of the liver and the gallbladder.
+According to Chinese Medicine theory, spring is the season of the liver and the gallbladder.
 These organs regulate a smooth flow of energy throughout the whole body.
-However, they are prone to stagnation because we do not take proper care of ourselves.
-This can manifest as anger, irritability, depression, insomnia and even pain.
-Stagnation can occur when people eat too many foods of poor quality that may be full of chemicals.
+Since we do not take care of ourselves, they are vulnerable to stagnation.
+This appears as anger, irritability, depression, insomnia and even pain.
+Stagnation results when people eat excess amounts of poor quality foods with chemicals overload in them.

-- A Little Sweetness: Think young vegetables such as young carrots and beets.
+A Little Sweetness: Think young vegetables such as young carrots and beets.
 This nourishes the blood and helps keep you vital during all the new activity.

 Just make sure you're lightly cooking the foods to keep them "middle burner" friendly and to allow your body to easily digest all of the nutrients!